angrysky56/TSX-Visualization-Systems/README.md

+## Broken currently- needs a lot of work and revision.

 # TSX Visualization Systems

 A modern, React-based visualization system built with TypeScript, featuring interactive charts, 3D visualizations, and real-time data processing capabilities.